| Title: | Progress Bar for Parallel Tasks |

 of a variable present on that node.
 It throws an error if the value provided

-argument is not an instance of class Backend
+for the backend argument is not an instance of class Backend.

 This class represents a progress tracking context for interacting with